PopulusMedia/docs/dynamic.markdown

 * height is the height of the display container
 * keywords are the keywords associated with the session / visit

-For a complete list of attributes that could be passed, please refer the [home page](index.html).
+For a complete list of parameters that could be passed, refer [here](index.html#parameters).

 ### Step 3 - Obtaining rendering status